Deutsche Bahn bosses pick up bonuses as passengers suffer – DW – 12/11/2023

 In addition, for the past 15 years Deutsche Bahn has steadfastly maintained that its rail network infrastructure is in good working order.
 A recent report, however, struck a different tone, observing that the network was "old" and "prone to faults."

-"That's a huge scandal," says rail expert Böttger.
+"That's a huge scandal," said Böttger.
 "The federal government has spent millions to check these figures again and has always confirmed that the network is in a great condition."

 He points out that there is no inquiry committee and that no one is asking whether the management and supervisory boards should be held accountable.